-Property is separated from the boundaries of the river valley by a major road (not solely used by local traffic).
+Property is separated from the boundaries of the river valley by a road with traffic counts greater than 5,000.
 This separation may also include parks, green spaces, wooded areas, walking trails and golf courses.

-Where property is located within the river valley (for example, in neighbourhoods like Rossdale, Riverdale and Cloverdale), it receives a minor river valley influence factor if it is separated from the bank of the North Saskatchewan River by a major road (not solely used by local traffic).
+Where property is located within the river valley (for example, in neighbourhoods like Rossdale, Riverdale and Cloverdale), it receives a minor river valley influence factor if it is separated from the bank of the North Saskatchewan River by the road.
 This separation may also include parks, green spaces, wooded areas, walking trails and golf courses.